MichaelGilliam/pseudocode2.0/pseudocode.md

 print, display, show, - print , show, or display your outcome of your code (console.log) (return)

+// what do we want?
+// want the elevator to go down and up
+// want the elevator to open and close doors
+// want the elevator to have buttons, inside and out
+// want to check if elevator is at current floor of passenger
+// want to check if other passengers have called the elevator while on the way to original passenger
+// we want seperate buttons to go up or down
+// want elevator buttons to go up when pressed up
+// want elevator buttons to go down when pressed down
-// if else ; if button is pressed {
+// if else ; if up button is pressed {
+    go up
+}
+if down button is pressed {
     go down
 }

 //

 1; Passenger presses outside elevator button